 What is Asbestos?

 Asbestos is a naturally occurring silicate mineral found in rocks and soil.
 Due to its affordability and versatility, asbestos was used in many consumer and industrial products in Pennsylvania and throughout the U.S. during the 20th century.
-After it was discovered that exposure to asbestos causes mesothelioma (an aggressive form of cancer), it became strictly regulated.
+After it was discovered that exposure to asbestos caused mesothelioma, an aggressive form of cancer, it became strictly regulated.
 Despite this, many U.S. industries still work with asbestos-containing products.

 Due to its lengthy latency period, people often do not exhibit symptoms of mesothelioma until decades after their initial exposure to asbestos.
 Latency periods for the disease typically range from 20 to 40 years, but can last up to 71 years, according to a Centers for Disease Control and Prevention (CDC) report.
-The number of mesothelioma cases continue to increase as the effects of previous asbestos exposure surface.
+The number of mesothelioma cases continues to increase as the effects of previous asbestos exposure surface.
 Once the disease is discovered, it works rapidly and causes sudden fatalities.
 For those who smoke tobacco, there is a greater risk of developing respiratory problems and a greater risk for mesothelioma.

 Who is at Risk for Asbestos Exposure?

-Our Philadelphia workers’ compensation lawyers have helped workers in many different industries obtain the benefits to which they are entitled.
 Workers in certain industries are at higher risk for developing mesothelioma than others based on the amount of asbestos to which they were exposed and duration of their asbestos exposure.
 Most people who worked heavily with asbestos during their career are at an extreme risk of developing mesothelioma.
 No matter what kind of asbestos you were exposed to, diseases can form and death an occur.

 - Construction workers